guettli/deadends-of-it/README.md

 If you still use FTP consider using [tbzuploader](https://github.com/tbz-pariv/tbzuploader) which is a generic upload tool for HTTP.
 Of course, the server needs to support this.
 But this very simple: Just return "201 created" if the upload was successful.

+Which alternatives to FTP exist?

+May people don't know yet, that you can use OCI Artifacts as Storage.
+See [oras](//https://oras.land/).

+That has one big benefit: If client A starts an upload, and the upload gets interrupted, then client B does not see incomplete data.
+The content is accessible for other client only after a successful upload.
+I wasted a lot of time in the past because of incomplete files using FTP.

+I am happy that I don't have to use FTP in my current projects.

 ## Mirrors

 In the past, it was common to run a script that detects which mirror is the best for your particular internet connection.
 Of course, debian/ubuntu packages and other stuff still gets mirrored.
 But in most cases, it is not needed anymore.